 Data for Ecological Niche Modeling [Lauren will work on this verbiage]

-Primary analyses were in Maxent version 3.4.1 for all arboreal and terrestrial species (or all 303 species) ((for the strict analysis this would be 56 arboreal and 201 terrestrial species)).
-To utilize this model, we used the dismo package available in R statistical software (citation?).
+We created ecological niche models for both arboreal and terrestrial species groups in Maxent v.3.4.1 implemented in the dismo package (citation?).
 The arguments in the function was to jackknife the variables, percent contribution of the variables and, to replicating the model 10 times using a random seed to subsample the points.
 To be able to evaluate the model later on, we k-folded the original point data set into 80% training and 20% testing.
-It was the training dataset that was used to make the model itself for each microhabitat.
-We used all climate variables (previously stated) were proven important.

-We aimed to model the potential geographic and environmental niche of the microhabitat groups to see what climate variables are related to their distribution.
-To do this we predicted the suitability for the New World using the maxent model for each classification type and each microhabitat type.
-The output of this was a suitability map ranging from 0 (low suitability) to 1 (high suitability).

 We then only wanted to see what was suitable 50% of the time so we cropped the prediction by this and turned it into a polygon to get the area (in km squared) of the overlap between the predicted 50% range and the actual distributions.
 Since this is not a statistically significant way to test this, we only used these results to prelude to the niche identity test.
 Which can statistically say how much overlap exists and if it is statistically different from each other.